cyberark/secretless-broker/examples/connector_templates/README.md

    directory onto your local machine.

-   If you follow the `TODO`-based instructions included in the files in this directory, you will be able to write integration tests for your connector using `docker-compose`.
+   If you follow the `TODO`-based instructions included in the files in this directory, you will be able to write integration tests for your connector using `docker compose`.
-   The included test scripts & files will help you stand up networked containers with `docker-compose`.
+   The included test scripts & files will help you stand up networked containers with `docker compose`.

    **Note for internal connectors:** The the test directory should be copied into `test/connector/<connector type>/` and renamed to `<connector_name>`.